magmide/magmide/posts/intro-verification-logic-in-magmide.md

 If you're reading this, you must be curious about how it could be possible to write truly *provably correct* programs, ones that you can have the same confidence in as proven theories of mathematics or logic.
 You likely want to learn how to write verified software yourself, and don't have time to wade through unnecessarily clunky academic jargon or stitch together knowledge scattered in dozens of obscure journal papers.

 You're in the right place!
-Magma has been designed from the ground up to be usable and respect your time, to enable you to gain this incredibly powerful and revolutionary skill.
+Magmide has been designed from the ground up to be usable and respect your time, to enable you to gain this incredibly powerful and revolutionary skill.

 I hope you're excited!
-I powerfully believe verified software will bring in the next era of computing, one in which we don't have to settle for bmagmaen, insecure, or unpredictable software.
+I powerfully believe verified software will bring in the next era of computing, one in which we don't have to settle for broken, insecure, or unpredictable software.

 Here's the road ahead:

-First we'll take a glimpse at some Magma programs, both toys and more useful ones, just to get an idea of what's possible and how the language feels.
-We'll take a surface level tour of Compute Magma, the procedural portion of the language we'll use to actually write programs.
+First we'll take a glimpse at some Magmide programs, both toys and more useful ones, just to get an idea of what's possible and how the language feels.
+We'll take a surface level tour of Compute Magmide, the procedural portion of the language we'll use to actually write programs.

-Then we'll dive into Logic Magma, the pure and functional part that is used to make and prove logical claims:
+Then we'll dive into Logic Magmide, the pure and functional part that is used to make and prove logical claims:

 - We'll talk about why it's necessary to use a pure and functional language at all (I promise I'm not a clojure fanboy or something).
-- How to code in Logic Magma, what it feels like to write pure functional algorithms and how it's different than normal programming.
+- How to code in Logic Magmide, what it feels like to write pure functional algorithms and how it's different than normal programming.
 - A short overview of formal logic, and some comparisons to normal programming.
 - Type Theory, The Calculus of Constructions, and the Curry-Howard Correspondence, the big important ideas that make it possible for a programming language to represent proofs.
 - How to actually make and prove logical claims (it's getting good!), along with some helpful rules of thumb.

-Now with a working knowledge of how to use Logic Magma, we can use it to verify our real Compute Magma programs!
+Now with a working knowledge of how to use Logic Magmide, we can use it to verify our real Compute Magmide programs!

 - Separation Logic, the logical method that helps us reason about ownership, sharing, mutation, and destruction of finite computational resources.
-- Writing proofs about Compute Magma functions and data structures.
+- Writing proofs about Compute Magmide functions and data structures.
 - Logical modeling, or proving some kind of alignment between a pure functional structure and a real computational one.
 - Testing as a gradual path to proofs, using randomized conjecture-based testing.
 - Trackable effects, the system that allows you to prove your program is free from unexpected side-effects such as memory unsafety, infinite loops, panics, and just about anything else.

-And then finally all the deeper features that make Magma truly powerful:
+And then finally all the deeper features that make Magmide truly powerful:

-- Metaprogramming in Magma, the capabilities that allow you to write your own compile-time logic.
+- Metaprogramming in Magmide, the capabilities that allow you to write your own compile-time logic.
 - Some basic programming language and type-system theory.
 - A short overview of basic computer architecture, including assembly language concepts.
-- The lower assembly language layers of Compute Magma, and how to "drop down" into them.
+- The lower assembly language layers of Compute Magmide, and how to "drop down" into them.
-- The abstract machine system, and how Magma can be used to write and prove programs for any computational environment.
+- The abstract machine system, and how Magmide can be used to write and prove programs for any computational environment.
 - A deeper look at Iris and Resource Algebras, the complex higher-order Separation Logic that makes Trackable Effects and lots of other things possible.

 Throughout all of these sections, we'll do our best to not only help you understand all these concepts, but introduce you to the way academics talk about them.
 We'll do so in a no-nonsense way, but we think it's a good idea to make sure you can jump into the original research if you want and not have to relearn all the "formal" names for concepts you already understand.

 Let's get to it!

-## Example Programs and a Tour of Compute Magma
+## Example Programs and a Tour of Compute Magmide

 <!--
   - hello world
   - the code and proofs for a verified implementation of something small, like a verified growable list or arbitrary size integer, probably including but hand-waving the purely logical model. this will use asserted types
-  - a Compute Magma metaprogramming tease, something cool like the surface level use of a sql-like api to operate on raw data structures
+  - a Compute Magmide metaprogramming tease, something cool like the surface level use of a sql-like api to operate on raw data structures
 -->

-## Logic Magma, How to Prove Things in a Programming Language
+## Logic Magmide, How to Prove Things in a Programming Language

 ### Why pure and functional?